Texas

 Hunton Andrews Kurth

-Recognized in jurisdictions around the country for its overall talent in litigation, Hunton Andrews Kurth is praised for its ability to provide clients with exceptional service across a litany of practice areas.
-Clients make note of the variety of issues for which they turn to the firm: “Class actions, regulatory advice, cybersecurity litigation, and arbitration.”
-One additionally shares, “Hunton Andrews Kurth has provided a variety of legal services to us recently.
+With offices across the country and around the world, Hunton Andrews Kurth is praised for its ability to provide clients with exceptional service across many practice areas.
+Clients have noted the variety of issues for which they can turn to the firm: “Class actions, regulatory advice, cybersecurity litigation, and arbitration.”
+Another client shared, “Hunton Andrews Kurth has provided a variety of legal services to us recently.
 Hunton has provided advice and counsel on commercial contracts, litigation, class action litigation, employment issues and franchising.”
-In the same vein, the client comments on the firm’s service, adding, “Hunton brings a level of service that is above and beyond what we experience with other firms.
+In the same vein, the client commented on the firm’s service, adding, “Hunton brings a level of service that is above and beyond what we experience with other firms.
 They understand the client and provide counsel in a timely manner.”

 McGinnis Lochridge